KTheXIII/app-controlled-drone/server_client/README.md

 ### Prerequisites

-What things you need to install the software
+What things you need to install to run the software

 #### Server
 To run the server you would need to install Python 3.6.
 This can be found at [python.org](https://www.python.org/).